 We realize that this phrase “Jesus Only” may give people an incorrect idea about what we believe at Mount Carmel.
 If you look for “Jesus Only” on Wikipedia, you will find that there is a “Jesus Only Movement” that is a form of Christianity that rejects the orthodox teaching regarding the Trinity.
 Mount Carmel is definitely not a part of the “Jesus Only Movement.”
 Mount Carmel agrees fully with the orthodox Christian teaching regarding the Trinity as it appears in the Apostles Creed, the Nicene Creed, and the Athanasian Creed.

 We use the phrase “Jesus Only” in a way that is identical to the traditional use of the term “Christ Alone.”
 We believe that Jesus is the only source of our salvation, the only mediator between God and humanity, and the only way we receive the Grace of God.
-We join the disciples on the Mount of Transfiguration who heard the voice of heaven saying “This is my own dear Son!
+Jesus is the one who reveals to us our Heavenly Father and the one who sends us the Holy Spirit.
+We join the disciples on the Mount of Transfiguration who heard the voice from heaven saying “This is my own dear Son!
 Listen to Him!” and then saw “Jesus only.”

 Samuel Miller’s song points us to our need for Jesus.
 He is the one who was with his disciples and taught them on the mountain and by the sea.
 He was the one who prayed alone in Gethsemane.
 He was alone on the Cross, suffering for our sin.
 He is the only one who really understands us during the times of suffering in our lives.